workflows-and-actions/reusable-workflows-and-actions/README.md

-This is work in progress, may not be functional yet.
 # Introduction
 This repository contains examples of reusable workflows and composite actions.
 Reusable workflows and actions help avoid duplication.
-The repository https://github.com/workflows-and-actions/test-workflows demonstrates how to use these reusable workflows and actions.
+The repository https://github.com/workflows-and-actions/test-reusable-workflows-and-actions demonstrates how to use these reusable workflows and actions.
 Github has excellent docs on this subject at https://docs.github.com/en/actions/sharing-automations.

 # Main features